dzichonka/reveal.js/methodology.md

 🏁 First, start with what you have.
 Look at your current workflow — and just visualize it on a board.

-🚦 Then, limit WIP — how many tasks are "in progress" at the same time.
+🚦 Then, limit work in progress — how many tasks are "in progress" at the same time.
 Less is more: fewer tasks mean more attention, faster results, and better quality.

 📈 Finally, measure and improve.